UMD-CS-STICs/389Aspring18/projects/p2-predicting-credit-defaults/README.md

 Overview
 -

 Banks and credit card clients often have a high risk in that they don't know if an indvidual will default on their credit card payment or not.
-They want to reduce this risk by building a model that utilizes features they have in their database about each invidual.
+Specifically, clients in Taiwan want to reduce this risk by building a model that utilizes features they have in their database about each invidual.
 The 26 features they have collected are:

 * ID: ID of each client
 * LIMIT_BAL: Amount of given credit in NT dollars (includes individual and family/supplementary credit